 Museum of the Origins of Man

-ANIMAL HEADS WITH HUMAN BODY IN PALEOLITHIC SCULPTURE
+ANIMAL HEADS WITH HUMAN BODIES IN PALEOLITHIC SCULPTURE

-The production of animal head with human body is subdivided in three phases:
+The production of sculptures of animal heads with human bodies is divided into three phases:

-The typology of the sculptures is constituted from several types of artistic hybrids that represent a head of animal with human vertical body.
+The typology of the sculptures is comprised of several types of artistic hybrids that represent the head of an animal attached to a vertical human body.

-The more ancient sculpture of lower Paleolithic is in silex (Fig. 10,1).
-In upper Paleolithic (Aurignacian) there are also carved in ivory (Fig. 10.2); and in the Magdalenian also engraved on stone (Fig. 10.3).
+The most ancient sculpture from the Lower Paleolithic is in flint (Fig. 10.1).
+In the Upper Paleolithic (Aurignacian) sites they are also found carved in ivory (Fig. 10.2); and in the Magdalenian also engraved on stone (Fig. 10.3).

-This typology in the religion continues in Mesolithic, and in all the historical urban civilizations.
-We find the most great sculptures of this typology in Ancient Egypt and India.
+This typology in religion continues in the Mesolithic, and in all the historic urban civilizations, among them the greatest sculptures ever found from ancient Egypt and India.

-This small sculpture is in silex, and completely worked on all the surface.
+This small sculpture is in flint, and is completely worked across the entire surface.

 Origin: Rodi Garganico, Foggia, Italy.